top of page

 Why Brands Hate Their Manufacturer - and the Feeling Is Mutual

-Search online and you’ll find forums filled with complaints: “My manufacturer ghosted me,” or “This brand wants Gucci-level quality for H&M-level prices.”
-It’s time we unpack this tension - and more importantly, fix it.
+Searching online reveals a wealth of complaints: “My manufacturer ghosted me,” or “This brand wants Gucci-level quality for H&M-level prices.”
+With increasing tensions, it is crucial to unpack this issue and better understand both sides.

-This blog explores why brands hate their clothing manufacturer (and vice versa), how communication gaps and unrealistic expectations lead to friction, and how both sides can build stronger, more productive partnerships.
+This blog will explore why brands hate their clothing manufacturers (and vice versa).
+We will discuss how communication gaps and unrealistic expectations contribute to friction.
+Furthermore, we will provide actionable insights on how both parties can forge stronger and more productive partnerships.

-Whether you're a fashion startup or an experienced brand, understanding the dynamics between fashion brands vs clothing manufacturers can save you time, money, and countless headaches.
+Whether you are a fashion startup or an established label, comprehending the dynamics between fashion brands vs clothing manufacturers can save you time, reduce costs, and eliminate countless headaches.

 The Brand’s Side: Why Brands Hate Clothing Manufacturers